 Ruminant animals, ones with more than one stomach and who graze a lot, consume this plant like crazy.
 Horses, cattle, sheep and goats munch on the deadly nightshade without a problem.
 Rabbits can also handle this visually beautiful plant.

 However, the plant’s beauty is only skin deep.
 Inside the plant lurks two killers ready to strike at any moment.

 The deadly nightshade lives up to its reputation once humans eat it.
 Ingesting just two to four berries can kill a human child.
-Ten to 20 berries can kill an adult.
-Evern chewing on just one leaf can lead to a dirt nap.
+Ten to twenty berries can kill an adult.
+Even chewing on just one leaf can lead to a dirt nap.

-Milder symptoms of deadly nightshade poisoning include delirium and hallucinations, which appear quickly once in the body.
+Milder symptoms of deadly nightshade poisoning include delirium and hallucinations, which appear quickly once ingested.
 If you’re not close to a hospital and you have deadly nightshade poisoning, best of luck to you.